Patricia Solis

 -

 Prior to joining ASU, she was Co-Director of the Center for Geospatial Technology at Texas Tech University and Research Associate Professor of Geography in the Department of Geosciences and affiliated with the TTU Climate Science Center.
-She served Deputy Director and Director of Research at the American Association of Geographers.
+She served as Deputy Director and Director of Research at the American Association of Geographers.
 Dr. Solís received a BS in Physics, BA in German, and MA in Geography from Kansas State University.
 She earned her Ph.D. in Geography from the University of Iowa where she was a Presidential Fellow.

 1998 – 2002 PhD in Geography, University of Iowa